Mobile T-Hunts for Beginners

 k0ov@homingin.com

 You never know what you'll find at the end of a mobile T-hunt.
-For the August 2001 Fullerton Radio Club hunt, I used this motorized mount (originally made by the late Clarke Harris WB6ADC) to sweep the quad slowly back and forth.
+For the a Fullerton Radio Club hunt, I once used this motorized mount (originally made by the late Clarke Harris WB6ADC) to sweep the quad slowly back and forth.
 It sprayed the signal up and down Pacific Coast Highway and across the buildings at Hoag Memorial Hospital in Newport Beach for lots of moving reflections.
 To see a dozen night-vision photos of another typical FRC T-hunt, click here.

 Back to the Homing In home page

-This page updated 23 February 2008
+This page updated 23 July 2025